mingtaiha/n.ai/README.md

 $ source venv/bin/activate
 ```

 Next we need to install the project dependencies, which are listed in `pip.req`.
+If you have issues, try install MySQL python dev libs.

 ```
 (venv) $ pip install -r pip.req